 You just need to gain muscle mass.

 Best Way to Get Strong (Gain Muscle)

-Thus, you need not worry about stronger muscles making you bigger if you’re already overweight.
+Thus, you need not worry about stronger muscles making you bigger than your overweight size.

 You’ll want to use your gym time wisely, that is, focus on exercises that target the largest muscle groups, especially more than one such group at once.